 References: Colorado State University, Denver County Extension, Royal Horticultural Society (United Kingdom).

 French beans, Phaseolus vulgaris, come in two types of plant: climbing pole beans and bush beans (also called snap beans, and formerly known as ‘string beans’ due to their fibrous strings, which are nearly nonexistent now due to selective breeding).
 Within these, varieties include green, cream, yellow, flecked, and purple French beans.

 Unlike runner beans, this legume only produces pods once and must be replanted.
 The primary difference between French beans and other green beans is the narrow pod and less string.

-References: Royal Horticultural Society, UC Davis Postharvest Technology website, University of Illinois Extension, USDA.
+References: Royal Horticultural Society, UC Davis Postharvest Technology Center, University of Illinois Extension, USDA.

 PESTS & DISEASE

 Common pests include slugs and snails that feed on seedlings, which can be mitigated with sawdust or eggshell barriers and copper tape.
 Some slug pellets may be harmful to wildlife and pets; those made from aluminum sulphate or ferric phosphate are less toxic.

 Green and black aphids may colonize in early summer, their honeydew secretions can create mold, though this may not damage the plant enough to affect harvest.
 Other threats to French beans include anthracnose, mosaic, root rot, rust, blight and leaf spot.

 References: Cornell University, Royal Horticultural Society, UC Davis Postharvest Technology Center.